A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Theoretical Analysis of Multi-source Unsupervised Domain Adaptation

 where $\mathcal{C}$ denotes the number of classes, $\beta$ is constant independent of $\bb{f}$, $\widehat{\mathcal{D}}_s$ and $\widehat{\mathcal{D}}$ are datasets sampled from the mixture distribution $\sum_{j=1}^{N}\alpha_jP_j$ and $Q+\sum_{j=1}^{N}\alpha_jP_j$, respectively. \end{theorem}

-\begin{remark} The proof of Theorem \ref{the_2} can be found in Appendix \ref{proof_2}.
-Theorem \ref{the_2} indicates that the expected error on target domain $\mathcal{L}_Q\left(h_{\bb{f}}\right)$ is bounded by empirical margin error on source domain $\mathcal{L}_{{\widehat{P}}_j}^{\mu}$, empirical distribution gap $d^\mu_{\bb{f}}(\widehat{P}_j, \widehat{S})$, the ideal error $\beta$ and rademacher complexity terms.
-The better generalization ability can be achieved by selecting an appropriate margin $\mu$ for margin loss.
-For relatively larger $\mu$ and rich hypothesis space $\mathcal{F}$, the upper bound of target error becomes tighter. \end{remark}
+\begin{remark} The proof of Theorem \ref{the_2} can be found in Appendix \ref{proof_2}. \tc{Theorem \ref{the_2} indicates that the expected error on target domain $\mathcal{L}_Q\left(h_{\bb{f}}\right)$ is bounded by four parts, including empirical margin error on source domain $\mathcal{L}_{{\widehat{P}}_j}^{\mu}$, empirical distribution gap $d^\mu_{\bb{f}}(\widehat{P}_j, \widehat{S})$, the ideal error $\beta$ and rademacher complexity terms.} \tx{The better generalization ability can be achieved by selecting an appropriate margin $\mu$ for margin loss.
+Since the term $\beta$ is to take the minimum value in space $\mathcal{F}$, the upper bound of target error becomes tighter for relatively larger $\mu$ and rich hypothesis space $\mathcal{F}$.
+However, this bound cannot reach an acceptable small value for too large $\mu$.} \end{remark}